 VI.A.2.b).(1) The program must demonstrate that the appropriate level of supervision in place for all fellows is based on each fellow's level of training and ability, as well as patient complexity and acuity.
 Supervision may be exercised through a variety of methods, as appropriate to the situation.
-(Core) VI.A.2.b).(2) The program must define when physical presence of a supervising physician is required.
-(Core) VI.A.2.c) Levels of Supervision To promote appropriate fellow supervision while providing for graded authority and responsibility, the program must use the following classification of supervision: (Core) VI.A.2.c).(1) Direct Supervision: VI.A.2.c).(1).(a) the supervising physician is physically present with the fellow during the key portions of the patient interaction; or, (Core) VI.A.2.c).(1).(b) the supervising physician and/or patient is not physically present with the fellow and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.
-(Core) VI.A.2.c).(2) Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the fellow for guidance and is available to provide appropriate direct supervision.
+(Core) [The Review Committee may specify which activities require different levels of supervision.]
+VI.A.2.b).(2) The program must define when physical presence of a supervising physician is required.
+(Core) VI.A.2.c) Levels of Supervision To promote appropriate fellow supervision while providing for graded authority and responsibility, the program must use the following classification of supervision: (Core) VI.A.2.c).(1) Direct Supervision: VI.A.2.c).(1).(a) the supervising physician is physically present with the fellow during the key portions of the patient interaction; or, (Core) [The Review Committee may further specify] VI.A.2.c).(1).(b) the supervising physician and/or patient is not physically present with the fellow and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.
+(Core) [The Review Committee may further specify] [The RC may choose not to permit VI.A.2.c).(1).(b)] VI.A.2.c).(2) Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the fellow for guidance and is available to provide appropriate direct supervision.
 (Core)